leonidv/photoman/README.markdown

     sudo apt-get install groovy metacam

-For ordering files just run photoman in directory this your images:
+For ordering files just run photoman in directory with your images:

     groovy photoman.groovy